winnieyangwannan/RippleTagging/_projects/1_project.md

 generated the UMAP visualization from raw spiking data!

 > ##### NOTE!
-> Interactive images (black background) in this page are mostly interactive plots might
+> Figures (black background) in this page are mostly interactive plots, and they might
 > take a few seconds to load!
 You can rotate, zoom in and play with the manifold.
 {: .block-warning }

 ---

-# Part 1: Introduction
+# Part 1: Motivation

 Using dual-side silicon probe, we were able to record from many hundreds of neurons simultaneously in the dorsal CA1 region of the hippocampus while the animal perform the figure-8 maze task.